Protect software app – register trademark

 • A registered trademark – typically, this is the most important category of protection.
 Think: FACEBOOK, GOOGLE.
 These companies rely primarily on their trademarks to keep competitors at bay.

-• patent – very few software apps are patentable.
+• A patent – very few software apps are patentable.
 For example: a job site for handymen in Cape Town; a retail website for bonsai trees; and a social media site for Durban school children, cannot be patented.
 Read more on software patents.
 Iptica has useful tips on patenting software.
 Also, see our DIY provisional patent drafting and filing guide.

 • Copyright only prevents others from copy-pasting portions of your software source code.
 It does not prevent them from: seeing how your software works; and re-developing your software, app or website.
 Read more on copyrighting an idea.